-Our previous article explained how the Active Protection feature in Online Backup stops a ransomware attack.
+In a previous article we explained how the Active Protection feature in Acronis Online Backup stops a ransomware attack.
 Because the malicious process is rolled back immediately, your users suffer no downtime and will continue to work without even noticing what happened.
-But, you can’t understand how innovative Online Backup Active Protection is if you don’t compare it to the usual process of recovering from a ransomware attack.
-In this article, I’ll show you the steps to follow when you don’t have Online Backup Active Protection.
+But you can’t understand how innovative Online Backup Active Protection is if you don’t compare it to the usual process of recovering from a ransomware attack.
+In this article, we’ll show you the steps to follow to recover from a ransomware attack when you don’t have Online Backup Active Protection.

 You may still have a chance to save data on external drives from being infected, so the earlier you disconnect them, the better.
 Put the USB, SD or external drive away, but do not connect it to another computer right away.

 Most users will be scared and probably feel guilty about what just happened on their computer.
 Make them feel comfortable when asking questions about what just happened.
 Let them know every detail is precious and can save the whole company.

 4. Inform other users